The Italian dream

 The dream

-From the moment Guus (1961) and Silvia (1964) traveled through France together with a small tent, they dreamed of living in the countryside, preferably abroad.
-Every vacation, they would browse through real estate agent windows and take home brochures.
+From the moment Guus and Silvia traveled through France with a small tent, they dreamed of a life in the countryside, preferably abroad.
+Every holiday they would stop by real estate agents to look at houses, but it wasn’t until they were around forty that they began to search seriously.

 The beginning of the adventure